lyricalcode/paxos/README.md

 SERVER_ID is the ID specified in the row of the server list file the corresponds to the instance you are initiating.
 STATE_FILE should be the name of the file you want the state of the node to be serialized to or a previously existing file.

-Upon launching all nodes, wait for leader election to complete, then the system is ready
+Upon launching all nodes, wait for leader election to complete, then the system is ready.

-A demo of how to perform requests can be seen in the clients folder
+A demo of how to perform requests can be seen in the clients folder.
+Requests can be sent to any node and will be forwarded the current leader.